LODSContent/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Servicesv2/Instructions/Labs/4-Develop apps for Microsoft Teams/02-Task-oriented interactions with messaging extensions/02-Exercise-search-commands.md

 > [!IMPORTANT]
 > This exercise assumes you have created the Microsoft Teams app project with the Yeoman generator.

-## Task 1: Add a new search messaging extension to the Teams app
+## Add a new search messaging extension to the Teams app

 In a previous exercise, you created an action messaging extension that enabled a user to add the details of a planet to a message.

 In this section, you'll add a search messaging extension to find a specific planet.

 ### Update the app's configuration

-1. You must increment the version of the app to upgrade an existing installed version.
+You must increment the version of the app to upgrade an existing installed version.
 Use the following command to increment the version:

 ```console
 npm version patch
 ```

-2. Locate and open the **./src/manifest/manifest.json** file.
+Locate and open the **./src/manifest/manifest.json** file.
 Find the `composeExtensions.commands` array.
 Add a new item with the following properties:

 ```json
 {